1994 Pacific typhoon season: Tropical Storm Vanessa (Loleng)

-Typhoon Walt (Miding)
+Super Typhoon Walt (Miding)

 Walt was part of a three tropical cyclone outbreak along a reverse-oriented monsoon trough (aligned northeast–southwest rather than the usual northwest–southeast orientation.)
 By July 11, a thunderstorm cluster developed near Palau.
 The disturbance moved slowly northwest, becoming a tropical depression late on July 14.
 As it neared the 15th parallel, Walt turned to the northeast and intensified.
 By the afternoon of July 19 the cyclone had become a super typhoon, the first of the season, an intensity it maintained for a day.
 While slowly weakening, Walt turned to the west.
 By the morning of July 23 the cyclone had dropped down to tropical storm strength as it turned to the north for a couple days.
 The storm turned back to the west, making landfall on the southwest end of Shikoku as a moderate tropical storm, bringing wind gusts to tropical storm force.
 The cyclone dissipated south of Korea by early on July 27.
 Rainfall across South Korea helped improve severe drought conditions.